-We can see that Kwabena arrives first but leaves after Beatriz.
+We can see that Johatam arrives first but leaves after Beatriz.
 This is possible because there are two servers.
-Kwabena's service took so long that the next two customers were served by the other server.
+Johatam's service took so long that the next two customers were served by the other server.
 It's easy to see how the departure times were computed in this simple example.
-Kwabena and Beatriz were the first customers for each server so we can compute their departure time by just adding their service times to their arrival times.
+Johatam and Beatriz were the first customers for each server so we can compute their departure time by just adding their service times to their arrival times.